DafimeRound/DafimeRound/README.md

 ### ohi(o).

-im .past (dotPast) if you cant read my username
+im .past (dotPast) and i try a lot of stuff. this is because im bored.